 Content is everything when it comes to effective digital marketing.
 But content includes more than just words and lists.
 Branding photography is also a powerful tool for promoting ideas and telling your story.
 After all, a photo is worth a thousand words, right?

 Some popular material in brand photography includes customers, products, events, and staff headshots.
-We say keep taking and sharing those, but try stretching yourself by considering these nine photos to add to your content in 2020.
+We say keep taking and sharing those, but try stretching yourself by considering these nine photos to add to your blog, website, and social media content in 2022.

 Your brand is more than just the products and services you offer.
 Beneath all of that are a set of beliefs and attitudes that dictate what your company does and how it does it.
 This year, capture causes or initiatives that align with your values so that your audience gets to know who you really are.